Krewe of Carrollton: History and formation

-The riding membership now includes over 450 people.
+The riding membership now includes over 700 men.
 The krewe owns its own floats, which are stored in a den on Oak Street and are often rented out to other krewes for their parades.

 Parade

 The original parade route was around the Carrollton neighborhood centering upon Maple and Oak street commercial districts.
 Until 1948 Krewe of Carrollton paraded on Mardi Gras day, the krewe now parades nine days before Fat Tuesday, during the first full weekend of Mardi Gras parades.
 This weekend is now commonly referred to as "Carrollton Weekend" among locals.

 Parade themes

-During the krewe's 1 February 1970 ride, a float was overturned by a tornado while crossing the overpass on Jefferson Davis Parkway.
+During the krewe's 1 February 1970 ride, a float was overturned by a tornado while crossing the overpass on Jefferson Davis Parkway (now Norman C. Francis Parkway).
 Peter Latino Sr,. the 52-year old president of the krewe, was thrown 35 feet over the overpass and onto the adjacent railroad tracks, suffering massive head and internal injuries.
-He remained in a coma for 30 months before passing away on 14 July 1972.
+He remained in a coma for 30 months before dying on 14 July 1972.
 As a result of this accident, riders in all parades are now required to wear safety harnesses while on a float.